read-0nly/RustMods/BanditRadio/Readme.md

 This is a whole fucking bespoke Internet Radio server built out of raw sockets and with a hand-crafted MPEG frame carver stuffed into an oxide mod babeyyyyyy

+## Before you start
 It's in a rough state - I need some server admins to test it and give me feedback.
-Please don't hesitate to file an issue (include your server logs if it's an actual issue)
+Please don't hesitate to file an issue (include your server logs if it's an actual issue).
+I've only tested it on windows, and only on a LAN - if you have a public test server with 2+ ports please test it and let me know that it works - it technically should, but I could use confirmation.

 You need an available second port from which to serve the MP3 audio stream.
 Your server might not have that, and you also need to know what it is to configure this thing, if you can't find it reach out to your server's support they should be able to help.